 Writing has always been an important part of Niki’s life.
 She has run a school creative writing club, won the Hummer Prize, performed poetry and self-published a collection, blogged, written stories for children and had several feature articles published as a freelance travel writer.
-She is currently seeking a publisher for her first full-length novel, Yelling at Cows.
+Her debut novel is due to be published in 2020.

 Q: If you could travel in the past, which one of the great writers would you like to meet and why?